slipx06/sunsynk-power-flow-card/README.md

 * Hide all solar data if not installed or specify number of mppts in use.
 * "Use Timer" setting and "Energy Pattern" setting (Priority Load or Priority Battery) shown as dynamic icons with ability to hide if not required.
 If setup as switches can be toggled by clicking on the card
 * Panel mode for bigger card
-* AUX and Non-essential can be hidden from the full card.
+* AUX and Non-essential can be hidden from the full card or assigned configurable labels
 * Customisable - Change colours and inverter image
 * Most entities can be clicked to show more-info dialog
 * Optional data points include self sufficiency and ratio percentages, battery temperature, AC and DC temperature
+* Display two non-essential loads

 ## Screenshots